bar10dr/SevOmatic/README.md

 In order to obtain access to a users Google spreadsheet; specific access has to be obtained by Google both for running the application and for allowing the application to modify a spreadsheet on behalf of a user.

-For now, a test json file is used to update data in the spreadsheet (\SevOmatic.Terminal\testdata.json).
+For now, a test json file is used to update the spreadsheet (\SevOmatic.Terminal\testdata.json).

 ## Setup instructions
 Tools needed